 - August – May

-- Be in-residence and participate in all training and operational activities that commence prior to the opening of the halls, both semesters, and continue through the last day of finals in the spring commencement.
+- Be in-residence and participate in all training and operational activities that commence prior to the opening of the halls, both semesters, and continue through the closing of the halls.

 - Assist with check-in and check-out at vacation periods and the beginning and ending of each semester.